emu-russia/pureikyubu/src/gba/Readme.md

 registers) *inside* the visible line therefore sees the change one line earlier than on hardware.
 This is the usual simplification; it is recorded in `testing/gba_bench/Readme.md` together with the other intentional deviations.

+## Save states

+Both machines can write the whole machine into one file and put it back later (`GbaSystem::SaveState` / `LoadState`, `GbSystem::SaveState` / `LoadState`, and the `SaveStateFile` / `LoadStateFile` pair the frontend uses).
+The image is a header (magic, format version, payload size, FNV-1a 64 checksum) followed by one *section* per subsystem - the CPU, the bus and its memory, the LCD, the sound controller, the DMA channels, the timers, the serial port, the interrupt controller, the keypad and the cartridge - and every section ends by checking that it consumed exactly its own length, so a state whose layout this build does not share is reported by the name of the section rather than loaded as a machine that is quietly wrong.

+Three things follow from what a state is:

+* **The cartridge ROM and the BIOS image are not in it.** They belong to the frontend (the settings choose the BIOS, the user chose the ROM), so the state names the cartridge it came from - its title, its game code and its size - and a machine running another one refuses it by name.
+Both machines write the same format, so a state's first field is the machine it was taken from and a Game Boy state offered to a Game Boy Advance is refused as such; the Game Boy's state also carries the console kind, so a colour state is never loaded into a monochrome machine.
+* **A state is taken wherever the machine is**, not at a frame boundary: the LCD's position inside the line it is drawing (`lineCycles`, the current mode and the dot the mode ends at), the timer prescaler accumulators, the sound controller's envelopes, phases and FIFO fill, a DMA transfer's remaining words, the Game Boy's HDMA pointers and the fraction of a frame of mixed sound waiting for the frontend are all part of it. `testing/gba_bench/test_savestate.cpp` compares a run that continued against a run that was resumed, mid-frame, and requires the two to agree in the picture, in memory and in the clock.
+* **The link cable is not in it.** A peer is another machine (or another process); a state taken in the middle of a transfer resumes that transfer on its own side of the cable.

+The cartridge's own chip state goes with it, which is what makes an EEPROM or Flash write that was half way through a command sequence survive a load, and so does the state memory itself - a state loaded after a reset therefore still has the game's saves in it.

 ## The boot ROM